gonzojive/suavescript/README.txt

    <p suaveField="content">some text you can swap out via innerHTML</p>
 The idea is that a javascript object can reference the h1 element via your_sail.view.dom.title, and manipulate it via DOM functions.
 I provide no other documentation about this right now, but I'll say it has been quite useful so far for creating large GUI applications.

+===js-on-cl===
+This is an experiment with JWACS that attempts to (1) translate javascript into parenscript, (2) embed javascript in lisp by transformation.
+Most of the legwork for the former has already been done by the creator of JWACS, and the latter is only an idea.

 Documentation
 ==============
 There is little documentation right now.
 Sometime I may get around to it.  email me if you have an inquiry